Plausible Paths to Passive Income – Best Apps to Save (and Grow) Your Money in 2024

 Investor Type

-The barrier to entry for a standard Betterment account is pretty low, but there are more fitting options if you want better access to financial advisors on a budget.
+The barrier to entry for a standard Betterment account is pretty low, but there are more fitting options if you want better access to saving and growing your money on a budget.

 Advantages